nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So here, make sure you don't mix `connect` which is when a container connects to a Docker Network (so between a container and a Docker Network) and `link` which is the old-fashioned way, and which happened _between two containers_.

-When we `connect` a container to a Docker Network it becomes part of this Docker Network's network stack and the containers gains a new (virtual) network interface.
+When we `connect` a container to a Docker Network it becomes part of this Docker Network's network stack and the container gains a new (virtual) network interface.
 As far as the container is concerned, everything happened as if you had installed a new network card and connected this new network card's Ethernet connector.

 One container connected to a Docker Network in itself is not very interesting: there's not much added behavior.
 The fun begins when you connect _a second_ container to the Docker Network.
 And that is also where you begin to see the advantage of Docker Networks over the old-fashioned `--link`: it's _much more_ flexible: you have a Docker Network on a side, you have several containers on the other side, and you can dynamically connect and disconnect some (or all) of the containers to the Docker Network.
-And all of this, without affecting the others containers!
+And all of this, without affecting the other containers!

 And what is even more powerful is that you can connect one container to several Docker Networks!
 The container will simply see a new (virtual) network interface.
 Exactly as the processes running on your computer would see a new network interface if you (physically) connected a new network card to your computer.

-#### Practise Time!
+#### Practice Time!
 That's a lot to digest, I know, so we're going to illustrate all of this.

 Let's start from scratch: no containers, no Docker Networks, nothing.
 Blank canvas.